fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADApplication.md

 ### Example 2: Get a specific application using an identifier URI

 ```
-PS E:\> Get-AzureRmADApplication -IdentifierUri http://mySecretApp1
+PS C:\> Get-AzureRmADApplication -IdentifierUri "http://mySecretApp1"
 ```

-This command gets the application with identifier URI as "http://mySecretApp1".
+This command gets the application with identifier URI as http://mySecretApp1.

 ## PARAMETERS